Picovoice/porcupine/tools/optimizer/README.md

 # Porcupine Optimizer

+Please note that the optimizer tool in this repository can only generate keyword files for Linux, Mac, and Windows.
+Furthermore these models are intended for non-commercial use only and their use in a commercial product is prohibited.
+For more detail please refer to our [license terms](https://github.com/Picovoice/Porcupine#license).
+Finally a model file is valid for 90 days but you can always use the optimizer to generate a new one.

 The optimizer enables developers to build models for their wake words of choice.
 Below it is assumed that the current working directory is the root of the repository. ```${SYSTEM}``` refers to the operating system (linux, mac, or windows) and
 ```${MACHINE}``` refers to CPU architecture.